-Let’s talk about some numbers before we dive into what, why, and how.
+Let’s discuss some numbers before diving into what, why, and how.

 - 70-80% of people get hired through networking - joint research conducted by LinkedIn in 2021.

-Recruiters take an average of 6 seconds to scan the resume - a study done by The Ladders.
+- Recruiters take ~6 seconds to scan the resume - a study by The Ladders.

-80% of professionals give credit for their current job to networking - mentioned in Jobvite 2017 Job Seeker Nation Study.
+- 80% of professionals credit their current job to networking - mentioned in Jobvite 2017 Job Seeker Nation Study.

 The close rate for meetings is more than 60% if both parties have good connections.
-An understanding of knowing each other before setting up any business relationship is quite important for sustainable growth.
+Understanding each other before establishing any business relationship is essential for sustainable growth.

-If I have to tell one proven fact about human nature that can solve 90% of the problems you will get across while networking is that everyone loves talking about themselves and if you want to make strong and lifelong networks, then listen more and talk less should become your new mantra.
+If I have to tell one proven fact about human nature that can solve 90% of the problems you will get across while networking is that everyone loves talking about themselves, and if you want to make solid and lifelong networks, then listen more and talk less should become your new mantra.

-I got connected to at least 7 to 8 startup founders in less than a month all because of the networking.
+I connected to at least 7 to 8 startup founders in less than a month because of networking.

-That being said, the above is true for jobs like tech-related because you can have a portfolio to show, social media marketing, and writing but some traditional jobs need resumes as a sufficient and necessary document like CAs getting hired in MNCs but networking and referrals are still relevant in those industries too.
+That being said, the above is true for jobs like tech-related because you can have a portfolio to show, social media marketing, and writing.
+Still, some traditional jobs need resumes as a sufficient and necessary document, like CAs getting hired in MNCs, but networking and referrals are still relevant in those industries too.